 Avalon Lavender Shampoo and Conditioner is a natural bathing solution that worked well for me – better than the blue dish-soap or flea collars, powders, soaps, or even the oily nerve chemical stuff you put behind their neck.
 The best part is that, after using it once per week for a couple of weeks, the cats and dog would beg to have a bath when I got the bottle out or when I washed my hair with it.
 And the fleas were gone; even the one I saw jump on one cat quickly jumped off.

 For carpets and bedding there is a two-part treatment.
-First, make a carpet powder of 4-cups baking soda, ¼-cup salt, ¼-cup diatomaceous earth (DE), and ten drops each essential oils of lavender, lemon geranium (rosemary), and marigold.
-Optionally, you can also add rosemary, eucalyptus, and/or any citrus oil such as lime, lemon, or lemon.
+First, make a carpet powder of 4-cups baking soda, ¼-cup salt, ¼-cup diatomaceous earth (DE), and ten drops each essential oils of lavender, lemon geranium (citronella), and marigold.
+Optionally, you can also add rosemary, eucalyptus, and/or any citrus oil such as lime, orange, or lemon.
 (Baking soda, salt, and DE will not only pull dirt and smells from carpeting, but also dehydrate fleas, their larva, and eggs.
 NOTE – Look for food grade DE when using in areas where pets and children would have access.
-Thanks Nellie for the reminder in the comment section!
+Thanks Nellie for the reminder in the comment section! 🙂

 The essential oils are all either poisonous to insects or repel them.
 (However, all are harmless to pets and humans except for the salt. ) Allow the powder to rest on the carpeting for at least an hour (or up to 3 days) – but do not let your cats or dogs walk on it, as excess salt can cause kidney problems.
 Simply vacuum it up.
 Feel free to shake it onto pet bedding and allow the bed to set a while; always shake it out before the pet uses it.